OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-for-Firefox.md

 ## Greasemonkey for Firefox
 ![Greasemonkey icon][greasemonkeyIcon]

-Greasemonkey is a userscript manager for Firefox, written by Anthony Lieuallen, Aaron Boodman and Johan Sundström.
-It was the first extension to allow userscripts to be run in a web browser.
+Greasemonkey is a userscript manager for Firefox, originally written by Aaron Boodman and currently Firefox front-end and back-end maintained by Anthony Lieuallen and Johan Sundström.
+It is the first extension to allow userscripts to be run in a web browser.

 ### Installing Greasemonkey